 Non-dualism cannot be associated with any ‘isms’ – tradition or belief systems.
 It transcends all forms of outer practices, rituals and beliefs in God as prevalent among the various religions.
 Although it is the essence and the final frontier for every religion, there are mainly two traditions that have exclusively or primarily made non-dualism their path and final goal.
-Both these traditions have historically originated in India: Advaita and certain lineages within Buddhism.
+Both these traditions have historically originated in India: Advaita Vedanta and certain lineages within Buddhism.

 The non-dualism that Buddha taught is also similarly lost within its ‘ism.’
 But since the philosophy and teaching aspect of Buddhism relied less on rituals, customs and traditions but more on practices and understanding, the essence of Buddha’s non-dualist teachings can be accessed by most practitioners even today.
 Such experiential understanding leading to insight is at the heart of Mindfulness practices, the essential component of Buddhist teachings.
 Nevertheless, for those insights to truly remain as insights rather than become a doctrine of a religion, the philosophy of non-dualism is important to understand.
-Otherwise, Mindfulness can become another sought after skill like martial arts without fulfilling its purpose of eliminating the underlying stress inherent in our lives.
+Otherwise, Mindfulness can become another sought after skill like martial arts or playing a Violin without fulfilling its purpose of eliminating the underlying stress and suffering inherent in our lives.

 Mindfulness as a dualistic practice